 Knight Capital's stock plummeted 75% within two days.
 The company required emergency funding and was ultimately acquired by a competitor.
 All because of a single stale feature flag.

 Knight Capital's catastrophe represents the extreme end of feature flag mismanagement, but the underlying problem affects virtually every technology organization.
-Research shows that 96% of high-growth companies invest heavily in feature experimentation, yet most lack proper flag lifecycle management.
+Most high-growth companies invest heavily in feature experimentation, yet few have proper flag lifecycle management.
 The result is a proliferation of technical debt that compounds silently until it explodes.
-Learn more about what feature flag debt really means and why it matters to your organization.

 Why feature flags become time bombs

-Feature flags introduce what Martin Fowler calls "a nasty form of technical debt from the moment each feature switch is introduced."
+Feature flags introduce what Martin Fowler describes as a form of technical debt that should be addressed proactively.
 Unlike other forms of technical debt that accumulate gradually, feature flags create immediate complexity through multiple code paths, combinatorial testing challenges, and operational overhead.

 The cascade of complexity